basham/swit-workshop-a11y/slides.md

 ```

 Notes:
 Heading levels should be ordered, starting at 1.
 Don't skip levels, like having a level 3 immediately after a 1.
 In general, you should have only one heading level 1.
 An exception to this could be conditionally rendering a page-level alert.
 That could be placed just before the primary h1.
 Some may recommend this alert be a h2, but then that would force an exception to the don't-skip-heading-levels rule.
+Use your best judgement.